ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/README.md

 # ecosystem-dashboard-for-arm
 The Arm Software Ecosystem Dashboard is available at https://www.arm.com/developer-hub/ecosystem-dashboard/servers-and-cloud-computing/

-This repository is maintained by Arm and contains the source files for the Arm Software Ecosystem Dashboard, providing in formation on software packages that work on Arm.
+This repository is maintained by Arm and contains the source files for the Arm Software Ecosystem Dashboard, providing information on software packages that work on Arm.
 This data is sourced from Arm and our wide software ecosystem.
-While we make our best efforts to keep this dashboard accu rate, there are no guarantees of data correctness due to the ever-evolving software landscape.
+While we try to keep this dashboard accurate, there are no guarantees of data correctness due to the ever-evolving software landscape.

 # How To Contribute: